CTO

 Official technical details and timeline of the 0-day.
 (Grafana Labs)

-Reach 8.0.0-beta1 → 8.3.0; vector
+Affects 8.0.0-beta1 → 8.3.0; vector

 /public/plugins/<plugin-id>/....
-(GitHub)List of useful standard plugin-ids for proof of concept.
+(GitHub)List of standard useful plugin-ids for proofs of concept.
 (SonicWall)

 Exploit-DB / Metasploit scanner for studying the vector. (exploit-db.com)

-Secrets encryption in Grafana (DEKs/KEK
+Secret encryption in Grafana (DEKs/KEK

 Want to understand how to build a container ecosystem without CVEs?
 Discover at quor.dev